ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Footprint:** The surface area of the sample illuminated by the neutron beam.
 Depends on the incident angle and slit gap sizes.

+## G

+**Goniometer:** A rotation stage with several degrees of freedom that lets you freely rotate a mounted component.

 ## I

 **Incident Angle:** See `Theta`

+## L

+**Laser:** Typically refers to an optical laser that sits at the start of a reflectometry beamline and can be used for rough visual alignment of devices before aligning them more precisely with neutrons.
+Some instruments also have a Laser known by its manufacturer ("Keyence") which measures the precision height of the sample and is used to automatically apply a height offset depending on varying sample thickness so that it stays aligned to the beam.

 ## M